September 9th, 2014 § § permalink

 Here’s a bit of history and background:

 “Our initial investigation into Stein’s work began with an all-male production of Four Saints in Three Acts at Carnegie Mellon University in February of 2013.
 Stein’s libretto offers no plot, no characters, and no conflict; it is a non-narrative text that can best be described as linguistic gymnastics.
 In all this absence, anything becomes possible and what we have discovered is a Theatre of Joy.
 The response to the original production was overwhelmingly positive and became an invitation for more.
 We have since added an all-female Saints and Singing, also featuring an original musical score inspired by American music created by insanely talented performers.
-The two works are combined to create Gertrude Stein SAINTS!, powerhouse that explores gender, a theatre that replaces conflict with joy, and America.
+The two works are combined to create Gertrude Stein SAINTS!, a powerhouse that explores gender, a theatre that replaces conflict with joy, and America.”

 Under the guidance of director Michelle Sutherland, this production has also tapped in to the 21st century’s answer to the patronage of the Medicis or the generosity of the Rockefellers, Guggenheims, or Fords, by raising funds through kickstarter.com.
 The goal of the 21 day campaign is $9,000, of which more than two-thirds has been pledged and there is one week to go!